christophihl/startupengineer/content/_repos/dat_sci/12_ml_dl.md

 automl_leader
 ```

 Let's move to the LIME section.
-To use lime we nee dour predictions.
+To use lime we need our predictions.

-* `h2o.predict()` generate predictions using an H2O model and newdata as an H2O Frame.
+* `h2o.predict()` generates predictions using an H2O model and newdata as an H2O Frame.
 * `bind_cols()` binds two data frames together column-wise (makes wider).

 ```r